-The Board, together with management, monitor organisational performance through a suite of key result areas (KRAs).
-Management monitor KRAs on a timely basis.
-Directors receive various financial and non-financial KRAs for review prior to each Board meeting allowing all Directors to monitor the Foundation's performance.
+The Board, together with management, monitor organisational performance through a suite of key performance indicators (KPIs).
+Management monitor KPIs on a timely basis.
+Directors receive various financial and non-financial KPIs for review at each Board meeting allowing all Directors to monitor the Foundation's performance.